The Blue Lagoon (1980 film): Casting

+Filming

-The film was shot at Nanuya Levu, a privately owned island in Fiji.
+Principal photography of this film began on June 18, 1979, and it was shot at Nanuya Levu, a privately owned island in Fiji.
 The flora and fauna featured in the film includes an array of animals from multiple continents, including a species of iguana then unknown to Nanuya Levu.
 Herpetologist John Gibbons had just discovered said iguana on nearby Yadua Tabu, but word from an associate who had watched the film and spotted a strange lizard confirmed the existence of a second population.
 With credit to The Blue Lagoon, Gibbons described the Fiji crested iguana (Brachylophus vitiensis) in 1981.

 Shields was 14 years of age when she appeared in the film.
 All of her nude scenes were performed by the film's 32-year-old stunt coordinator, Kathy Troutt.
 Shields did many of her topless scenes with her hair glued to her breasts.
 Atkins was 18 when the movie was filmed, and he performed his own nude scenes (which included brief frontal nudity).

 Underwater moving picture photography was performed by Ron Taylor and Valerie Taylor.